PatrickA94/Transcript-Extractor/README.md

   pip install lxml
 ```

-Need a text file containing the youtube video code
+Need a text file containing the youtube video code.
 watch?v=**O3xXAT-X_hQ**
 The bold portion of the URL